 Gaines: “A little.”

 Parents confiscated not just horror and crime comics, but ANY comics their children might own.
 Across the country, comics were destroyed at public book-burnings.
-Stores refused to carry comics of any kind, sales plummeted and a significant number of comic publishers went out of business in short order.
+Stores refused to carry comics of any kind, sales plummeted and significant number of comic publishers went out of business in short order.
 The entire industry was in danger of collapse.

 In a desperate attempt to get the witch-hunt to end, the surviving publishers went before Congress on bended knee with an offer: